k08045kk/CopyTabTitleUrl/README.md

 + Copy the URL
 + Copy the format

-You can perform actions on the following targets.
+You can perform actions on the following tab.
 + Current tab
-+ Multiple selected tabs
++ Multiple selected tabs (Option must be enabled)
-+ Current window
++ Current window tabs
-+ All window
++ All window tabs

 You can perform an action by doing the following.
 + Context menu (all, page, text selection, browser action, tab)